Exchange Programs for Students and Recent Graduates

-Work permit and placement programs are also offered by the American-Scandinavian Foundation, www.amsam.org, and CDS, www.cds.org.
+Work permit and placement programs are also offered by the American-Scandinavian Foundation, and Cultural Vistas.

 If you would you rather be placed in a job than find your own, or if you want a certain type of job, these programs may make it easier.
 Agencies should be willing to furnish you with names and telephone numbers of past participants.

 William Nolting is an Assistant Director at the International Center of the University of Michigan and former Work Abroad and International Educational Editor for Transitions Abroad.